 - Often combined with other tests

 The CRP test is frequently ordered for people experiencing unexplained fever, fatigue, joint pain, or persistent discomfort without a clear diagnosis.
+It is also commonly included in health screening packages alongside markers like ESR, liver function, and kidney function.

 CRP Normal Range: What Is Considered Healthy?